nllz/IRTF-HRPC/draft-research.md

 - Right to freedom of expression
 - Right to freedom of assembly and association
-- Right to non discrimination & Right to be presumed innocent)
+- Right to non discrimination

 ##### Internationalization
 Does your protocol have text strings that are readable or entered by humans?
 Does your protocol allow Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices?
 Did you have a look at {{RFC6365}}?